-Several notable conclusions were made.
-Consistently in the results, regardless the compared factor or variable the behavioral construct had more influence than the cognitive and affective constructs, for example one result shows that the behavior construct has a stronger influence on attendance than the cognitive and affective constructs.
-Comparing factors that influence attitude of the fans shows that the way of becoming a fan had a stronger influence than age or socioeconomic status.
-A quite expected result shows that stronger attitude lead to more money and time the fan will spend on team related thing.
-Two related conclusions were achieved from that part of the research revealing first, that the connection between time spending habits and the attitude of the fan is stronger than the connection between money spending habits and the attitude of the fans.
-Second, that a more loyal fan will spend more on team related things.
-A more surprising result was that violence affects less on fans with a lower level of fanhood; the author would expect that a fan with high attitude would be less affected by violence because he is more used to it.
-Another result proved that violence and a low level of the football match would not cause the fans with a strong attitude to stop going to matches.
-It was expected that these two different factors would not affect strong attitude fans, but this maybe shows the uniqueness of this market where the product, football match, is not good and the customer, the fan, continues to consume.
-Finally, it is worth mentioning that from the last part of the research, meaning the analysis of different regression models, the behavior factor is a strong predictor for fans’ time and money spending.
+Several noteworthy conclusions were drawn.
+Consistently across all results, regardless the of the variable investigated, the behavioural construct exerted more influence than the cognitive and affective constructs; e.g., one result shows that the behavioural construct has a stronger influence on attendance than the cognitive and affective constructs.
+The comparison of factors that influence fan attitudes shows that the way of becoming a fan had a stronger influence than age or socioeconomic status.
+As expected, the results also show that a stronger positive attitude leads to more money and time spent on team-related items/activities.
+Two related findings were made here: first, that the connection between time spending habits and fan attitude is stronger than that between the latter and money spending habits.
+Second, that a more loyal fan will spend more on team-related items/activities.
+A more surprising result was that violence affects fans with a lower level of fandom less; the author would expect that a fan with a strong positive attitude would be less affected by violence because he is more used to it.
+Another result shows that the presence of violence and a low-quality football match would not stop fans with a strong attitude from going to matches.
+It was expected that these two different factors would not affect fans with a strong attitude, but this maybe shows the uniqueness of this market where the product, the football match, is of low quality and yet the customer, the fan, continues to consume.
+Finally, the last part of the research, comprising the analysis of various regression models, shows that the behavioural factor is a strong predictor of the fans’ time and money spending.

-From all the results and conclusions obtained from this research, some ideas for marketers in the football market can be drawn.
-The marketers in the football market should emphasize their efforts in maintaining the level of fanhood of older fans by increasing their attitude constructs.
-More important should be to create the attitude at young age, more specific to create that connection to the club through the fathers and brothers.
-Another way should be by generating opportunities for young people to be a part of the club by playing in it, this will create a connection to the team and club later on in life.
-In addition it will be recommended for the clubs to focus their marketing efforts on the behavioral construct, this way they target the fan in a more efficient way.
-So they should rather approach the fan from a cognitive or affective way, for example in advertisement, they should try to influence him through the behavioral construct, to cause the fan to take actions, for example in club activities.
-Moreover, to overcome the violence factor the club should raise the fans attitude so they continue to attend despite the presence of violence.
+A number of ideas for marketers in the football market can be drawn from the the results obtained in this study.
+It is recommended that marketers emphasize their efforts in maintaining the level of fandom of older fans by enhancing their attitude constructs.
+It seems even more important to create a strong positive attitude at a young age, more specifically to create a connection to the club via fathers and brothers.
+Another recommended way is generating opportunities for young people to be a part of the club by playing in it, as this will create a connection to the team and club that lasts until later on in life.
+In addition is recommended for the clubs to focus their marketing efforts on the behavioural construct, as in this way they target the fan in a more efficient way.
+So when approaching the fan from a cognitive or affective point of view, e.g., through advertising, they should try to influence him via the behavioural construct, e.g. leading him to take part in club activities..
+Moreover, to overcome violence as a deterring factor, the club should strengthen the fans’ attitude so that they continue to attend despite its presence.